Please join us for artist’s talk by Kyla Burwick at 7 pm on Thursday, November 15.

 Many of the painters on view embraced the central tenets of Impressionism: light-filled natural settings loosely painted in high-key colors with visible brushstrokes; fluidity of form; and an emphasis on atmospheric transience.
 A “scenic impression” is the evocation of something seen, rather than its literal transcription.
 In terms of subject matter, it is most frequently a landscape, but it can also extend to a figurative composition set outdoors.
 The artist’s experience—his or her impression of the scene at hand—is paramount.

 The earliest paintings in the exhibition date from the 1880s and illustrate a Barbizon-inspired aesthetic consisting of dark tones and simple landscapes.
 Other works postdate Impressionism and display greater concern for expression and form, along with an awareness of the picture plane.

-The Richardson Family Art Gallery in the Rosalind Sallenger Richardson Center for the Arts features SAVAGE BALLACE, showcasing the recent works by Kaye Savage and Colleen Ballance.
+The Richardson Family Art Gallery in the Rosalind Sallenger Richardson Center for the Arts features Poetic Injustice, showcasing the works by Kyla Burwick, 2018 Whetsell Memorial Fellow.

 Museum and Gallery hours: